Eastern redbud, Cercis Canadensis

 In the spring line-up of flowering trees, Eastern redbud (Cercis Canadensis) is one of the earliest, following close on the heels of cherries and just before American flowering dogwood (the latter with which it often overlaps.)
 The small tree is native to Eastern North America where it can found growing from Florida all the way to Ontario.

-The flowers are followed by flat, bean-shaped seedpods that mature to brown in the summer.
+Following the flowers are flat, bean-shaped seedpods that mature to brown in the summer.
 When they are young and green, they are also edible and can be prepared like snow peas.

 Photo credit: extension.iastate.edu

-Not to be outdone, redbud’s leaves have their own attractions.
-Deep green and heart-shaped, they turn pale yellow in the fall.
+Not to be outdone, the deep green, heart-shaped leaves have their own attractions.
+They turn pale yellow in the fall.

 Topping out at a height of 20-30’ with an equal spread, redbud is a perfect sized ornamental tree for the garden.
 Its short, twisted trunk, unique branch structure and wide, umbrella-like crown make it a stunning specimen even in winter.
 A notable quality is its dark, reddish-brown bark, which takes on deep scales and ridges as it ages.